hammerheim-game/hammerheim-rules/8-scenarios.md

 travellers passing through.
 Optional Rules
-If you are playing a structured map based campaign this is an excellent scenario to gain control over parts of Mordheim.
+If you are playing a structured map based campaign this is an excellent scenario to gain control over parts of Hammerheim.
 There are many more additions you can make to this scenario.
 You can tie it into the Encampment Rules.
 Another option could a continued revenue generator throughout the